 The Florida investigation is not an isolated case.
 A similar incident in Canada saw a shooter use ChatGPT before killing eight people at a secondary school.
 A separate lawsuit was filed in April 2026 by a stalking victim who claims ChatGPT fuelled her abuser's delusions — and that OpenAI ignored three separate warnings, including an internal flag classifying the account as involving mass-casualty weapons.

 These cases expose a brutal truth: safety guardrails that work in laboratory conditions fail in the wild.
-Not because the technology is malicious, but because the systems are deployed at a scale where edge cases become certainties.
-When hundreds of millions of people interact with a chatbot daily, the probability of someone in crisis receiving harmful outputs approaches one.
+The cause is structural.
+At the scale of hundreds of millions of users, edge cases become certainties regardless of the intent behind the system, and the probability of someone in crisis receiving harmful outputs approaches one.

 The Fire at the Gate